alexjuhan/UCI_Cybersecurity/PenetrationTest/PenetrationTestReport.md

 ```
 Risk Rating: Critical
 ```

-Description

 ```
-The Windows server utilizes an insecure application called Seattle Lab Mail, or
+Description: The Windows server utilizes an insecure application called Seattle Lab Mail, or
 SLMail.
 Using an offensive tool called Metasploit, our team was able to use
 this application as an entry point to login to the Windows server.
 Using this
 entry point through the SLMail exploit, our team was able to go further and use